10 Interesting Facts About Mobula Rays (Devil Rays) In Cabo

 Their extremely long wingspan allows these rays to propel themselves forward at high speeds, empowering them to travel great distances and depths.
 For example, they can dive down nearly two km and swim at the surface at a rate of 13 mph.

-Smarter – and friendlier – than your average fish.
+Smarter – and friendlier – than your average fish

+Despite their size, Mobula rays are not considered dangerous and the species will only attack if provoked to defend themselves.
 Otherwise, they are quite curious about the world of humans and seem to demonstrate a certain level of self-awareness and willingness to play.

-These creatures are certainly sizable.
+These creatures are certainly sizable

 On average, the giant devil ray will measure about six to nine feet wide.
 However, some species of these splendid high-flyers can reach up to 17 feet, which is about the same size as three standard refrigerators.

-A Mobula Ray can weigh a lot.
+A Mobula Ray can weigh a lot

 If that size comparison is not shocking enough, how do you feel about the fact these rays weigh about 1,600 kilograms?
 For comparison's sake, that is the same as a Jeep Cherokee or John Deere compact tractor.

-For Mobula Rays, three is not a crowd.
+For Mobula Rays, three is not a crowd

 These marine animals like to swim in schools of, at least, a hundred or more of their closest friends.
 So a Mobula Ray is never lonely.

-They like to host large dinner parties.
+They like to host large dinner parties

 Devil rays are not food hogs.
 Alternatively, when they find an area rich with their favorite foods – plankton and other tiny fish – they share the wealth with their entire extended family, all of whom scoop up their microscopic prey with the lobes that hang from either side of their heads.